Bra-Ket Notation

 But kets are special:

-- The values (a, b and c above) are complex numbers (so they can be real numbers, imaginary numbers or a combination of both)
+- The values (a, b and c above) are complex numbers (they may be real numbers, imaginary numbers or a combination of both)

 - Kets can have any number of dimensions, including infinite dimensions!